 Chemical Sunscreens contain carbon-based compounds that protect the skin by reacting with UV rays to convert them into heat and release them from the skin barrier.
 In this context they can be referred to chemical absorbers.
 In technical terms they are categorised as Oxybenzone, Octinoxate, Octocrylene and Homosalate.
-While a number of brands produce chemical sunscreens, we use natural ingredients like raspberry and carrots that are rich in Vitamin E and antioxidants to provide natural protection from the harmful rays of the sun.
+While a number of brands produce chemical sunscreens, we use Zinc and Iron Oxides along with natural ingredients like raspberry and carrots that are rich in Vitamin E and antioxidants to provide natural protection from the harmful rays of the sun.

 Termed as industrial plasticizers in the skincare industry, they are used as skin softeners in formulations to assist in dissolving and combining ingredients.
 They also make the skin supple and more elastic when applied.
 On a skincare label you’ll find them as under DHPs, DMPs, BBPs and DNOPs.
 Used in tandem with fragrance, they have been linked with reproductive and hormonal issues in men and women.
 They can also cause breast cancer, reproductive deformations, and infertility.
 In place of Phthalates, we use safe natural substitutes like Shea Butter, Jojoba Oil and Vitamin E as moisturising ingredients and Castor Oil and Carnauba Wax because of their solubility.